Last Updated: June 14, 2022

 - Commercial purposes, such as by inducing another person to buy, join, subscribe to, provide, or exchange products, goods, information, or services, or enabling or effecting, directly or indirectly, a commercial transaction

-The following table identifies the categories of Personal Information that we disclosed for a business purpose in the 12 months preceding the Last Update date of this Policy and, for each category, the category of third parties to whom the Personal Information was disclosed.
-We did not sell Personal Information to third parties in the 12 months preceding the Last Update date of this Policy.
-We also do not knowingly collect or sell the Personal Information of minors under 16 years of age.
+The following table identifies the categories of Personal Information that we disclosed for a business purpose to service providers or sold to third parties in the 12 months preceding the Last Update date of this Policy and, for each category, the category of service providers or sold to third parties to whom the Personal Information was disclosed or sold.
+We do not knowingly collect or sell the Personal Information of minors under 16 years of age.

 |name, postal address, company name and role, email address, account name, telephone number||Fulfillment providers, marketing agencies, email service providers, legal and accounting service providers|